NEW GAS CONNECTIONS

 HELP & ADVICE

-Always use a qualified engineer when carrying out any gas or electrical work in your home.
+Always use a qualified and competent engineer when carrying out any gas work in your home.

 Only Gas Safe-registered engineers can legally carry out gas work at a property, including appliances, flues or pipework.
 To find or check a Gas Safe-registered engineer, go to www.GasSafeRegister.co.uk or call 0800 408 5500.